olincollege/spotify-hitsongs/README.md

 In this project, we explore how certain non-musical factors, for example, release date of songs, album, etc. are correlated to the 'popularity' of a song and how these factors affect the successfulness of a song.

-The project is explained in the computational essay `spotify-hitsongs.ipynb`.
+For understanding this project thouroughly, please access the computational essay `spotify-hitsongs.ipynb` inculded in this repository.

 ## Dependencies